Blanche K. Corby, C.S.B., of Los Angeles, California

 The world travailing in anguish and sorrow has great need of the Comforter today, but the great convulsing problems can be settled ultimately only through the understanding of Principle.
 As Christian Scientists look out upon the world's great tumult, resulting from conflicting thought, they are not dismayed nor discouraged.
 They know that God governs the universe and that the earth is to be transformed.
 The progress of individuals as well as that of nations is according to their concept of Deity, and the universal understanding of God will end all strife and warfare, and bring a permanent peace.
 Christian Scientists believe that day will come when "all shall know Him from the least unto the greatest" and God's love shall be manifested among men.

 [Delivered Jan.
 25, 1920, at Harvard Theatre in North Cambridge, under the auspices of First Church of Christ, Scientist, Cambridge, Massachusetts, and published in The Cambridge Chronicle, Jan.
 31, 1920.
-A number of capital letters not in accord with standard Christian Science style have been changed in this transcript and a few punctuation marks have been added where judged helpful for clarity.]
+A number of capital letters not in accord with standard Christian Science style have been changed in this transcript, some quotations (but not all) have been rendered exact in place of the inexact newspaper report, and a few punctuation marks have been added where judged helpful for clarity.]